thewoodfish/property-delphi-contract/README.md

         - `property_id`: The ID of a particular property.
     - Return Values: It returns the attestation status of a piece if property and the various previous owners, if any.
     - Description: It is a getter function that returns the attestation status of a piece if property and the various previous owners, if any.

+## Running a local node
+- Install the necessary `Rust toolchains` and configure them.
+Please take a look at <a target="_blank" href="https://docs.substrate.io/install/">this page</a> to guide you appropriately.
+- After installation, download a substrate contracts node and start it running.
+- After cloning, open the terminal in the root folder and run the command: `cargo contract build --release`.
+- After your contract is built, instantiate it on the contracts node.
+- To interact with the Property Delphi front end, you have to set it up first. kindly read through the set up at: https://github.com/thewoodfish/property-delphi#how-to-run-or-test-property-delphi.
+It is very easy.

+## Going forward
+There a few improvements being considered for the property delphi contract going forward.
+- Using the timestamp (`u64`) instead of a timestring
+- Returning an `AccountId` instead of a vector of bytes.
+- etc.

+## Conclusion
+Property Delphi helps secure your properties and removes any worries or stress from the thought/incident of losing what belongs to you.
+So even though your physical documents are duplicated or falsified by scammers, once you've submited your document using property delphi and gotten the right authority to sign it, 😁 YOU MY FRIEND, ARE VERY SAFE, FOREVER!
+The great Delphi will alwaysspeak in your favour!

+Thank you for your time.
+God bless you! ❤️